IPv6 approach for TCP SYN Flood attack over VoIP, Part IV

 - Traditional DoS attacks (TCP SYN flood, ping of Death)

 - VoIP DoS simulates bursts of call setups and teardowns on the same addresses

 Firewall rule sets and ACL must work IPv6 addresses.
 It can degrade performance.

-Parsing more complex encryption and authentication header sections must be parsed and filtered and it may also need to perform encryption/decryption or calculation of message authentication codes to be filter on application-layer headers and content.
+More complex encryption and authentication header sections must be parsed and filtered, and it may also need to perform encryption/decryption or calculation of message authentication codes to be filtered on application-layer headers and content.